Zack Short Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.17).
+- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.10).

-- Royals pitchers combine to allow 86 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Royals pitchers combine to rank 19th in baseball in home runs surrendered (86 total, 1.2 per game).

-- Lynch (0-3) takes the mound for the Royals in his fifth start of the season.
-He has a 5.79 ERA in 23 1/3 innings pitched, with 20 strikeouts.
+- Singer gets the start for the Royals, his 15th of the season.
+He is 4-6 with a 6.33 ERA and 65 strikeouts in 69 2/3 innings pitched.

-- His last time out was on Thursday against the Cincinnati Reds, when the left-hander threw seven innings, surrendering seven earned runs while giving up seven hits.
+- In his last time out on Saturday, the right-hander went 5 1/3 innings against the Los Angeles Angels, giving up two earned runs while surrendering eight hits.

-- In four games this season, the 26-year-old has an ERA of 5.79, with 7.7 strikeouts per nine innings.
-Opponents are hitting .277 against him.
+- The 26-year-old has amassed an ERA of 6.33, with 8.4 strikeouts per nine innings, in 14 games this season.
+Opponents are hitting .297 against him.

 © 2023 Data Skrive.
 All rights reserved.